flameshot-org/flameshot-org.github.io/content/docs/guide/troubleshooting.md

 ### The command `flameshot` does not exist in my terminal

-In general to have a command to your shell (e.g zsh) you should put the binary in your path.
+In general to have a command in your shell (e.g zsh) you should put the binary in your path.
 You can see your paths by `echo $PATH` (note that they are separated by `:`).
 You can either:
-1. create a symlink to Flameshot binary in one of those folder listed (check out `man ln`)
+1. create a symlink to Flameshot binary in one of those folders listed (check out `man ln`)
 2. add the folder that contains Flameshot to your path (`export PATH="path/to/your/folder:$PATH"`).
 If you have installed Flameshot using the DMG we provide, Macports, or Homebrew, you most probably have it located in `/Applications/flameshot.app/`.

 ### Flameshot only works on the primary screen